 I’m pretty sure the person who coined the phrase “sleeps like a baby” never, in fact, had a baby.
 These little cherubic stinkers are notorious for their naughty nocturnal habits.
+Have you ever blearily wondered why in the world your baby won’t go to sleep at night?
+I mean, I LOVE sleep…how come they can’t figure it out??

 All the sleep tips and tricks out there could fill a book – in fact they have filled several.
 If you’ve just had your first child, or it’s been a while since you’ve had a child sleep through the night, I highly recommend “The No-Cry Sleep Solution” by Elizabeth Pantley.
 I bought it when the twins were 8 months old and still waking up at all hours and it saved my life.
 Or the twins’ lives.
 OK, probably all three of our lives.
 After reading it, the twins were sleeping through the night in a matter of weeks.